cosmos/ibc-rs/docs/architecture/adr-008-restructure-ibc-crate.md

 restructuring the codebase and organizing it under multiple sub-libraries, as stated in the [decision](#decision) section.
-This will make different parts of `ibc-rs` accessible to users, positioning it as a more comprehensive, one-stop solution catering to diverse users groups, whether for on-chain or off-chain use cases.
+This will make different parts of `ibc-rs` accessible to users, positioning it as a more comprehensive, one-stop solution catering to diverse user groups, whether for on-chain or off-chain use cases.

 ## Decision

-For the library organization, the first stage of separation is to split off the codebase of each IBC applications, clients, and core implementation, decoupling them from each other.
-The top-level libraries and the naming schema would look like as follow:
+For the library organization, the first stage of separation is to split the codebase so that each IBC application, client, and core implementation is decoupled from one another.
+The top-level libraries and the naming schema would look as follows:

 ```markdown
 .